×

 Concomitant Use with Biologic Agents and DMARDs Other Than MTX

-• Limited data are available on the safety of the use of biologic agents or DMARDs other than MTX in RA patients exhibiting peripheral B-cell depletion following treatment with rituximab.
-Observe patients closely for signs of infection if biologic agents and/or DMARDs are used concomitantly.
-Use of concomitant immunosuppressants other than corticosteroids has not been studied in GPA, MPA, or PV patients exhibiting peripheral B-cell depletion following treatment with rituximab products.
+• Observe patients closely for signs of infection if biologic agents and/or DMARDs are used concomitantly.
+Use of concomitant immunosuppressants other than corticosteroids has not been studied in GPA or MPA patients exhibiting peripheral B-cell depletion following treatment with rituximab products.

 Use in Patients With RA Who Had No Prior Inadequate Response to Tumor Necrosis Factor (TNF) Antagonists

-• While the efficacy of rituximab was supported in 4 controlled trials in patients with RA with prior inadequate responses to nonbiologic DMARDs and in a controlled trial in MTX-naïve patients, a favorable risk-benefit relationship has not been established in these populations.
-The use of RIABNI® in patients with RA who have not had prior inadequate response to one or more TNF antagonists is not recommended.
+• The use of RIABNI® in patients with RA who have not had prior inadequate response to one or more TNF antagonists is not recommended.

 • The most common Grade 3 or 4 adverse reactions in clinical trials of NHL and chronic lymphocytic leukemia (CLL) were infusion-related reactions, neutropenia, leukopenia, anemia, thrombocytopenia, and infections.
 Additionally, lymphopenia and lung disorder were seen in NHL trials; and febrile neutropenia, pancytopenia, hypotension, and hepatitis B were seen in CLL trials.